mohitmishra786/Sales_Data_Analysis/README.md

 <br />
 *In this project i tried to do some Data analysis work.*<br />
 <br />
-*THe Dataset  required to go through this project is already provided in file.*<br />
+*THe Dataset  required to go through this project is already provided in file name "sales_datasets".*<br />

 ***Here are the listed thing that i tried to get it done through this project***:
 <br />